These soft and chewy old fashioned oatmeal raisin cookies will take you right back to grandma’s kitchen table.

 - In a small bowl whisk together the flour, baking powder, cinnamon, and salt.

 - I’m a larger bowl beat softened butter until fluffy and pale.
-Beat in eggs followed by both sugars.
+Beat in eggs and vanilla followed by both sugars.
 Mix until creamy.
 Add the raisins and stir well.

 - Pour in the flour and beat on medium speed until full incorporated.
 Fold in the oatmeal with a rubber spatula.